SakshayMahna/ROS-TurtleBot-Tutorial/README.md

 # ROS-TurtleBot-Tutorial
-Tutorial to run TurtleBot examples on ROS1 and ROS2
+This is a tutorial to run TurtleBot examples on ROS1 and ROS2 using a self-contained Docker environment provided via this repository.
+We explain two modes of navigation: teleopreation using the keyboard and setting a goal via the RViz UI.
+These tutorials can easily be extended for autonomous navigation too but for the scope of this tutorial, we will only discuss the above mentioned modes of navigation.

 ## Prerequisites

 ### Docker
-The Docker platform is used to install and run the container containing the simulation and the code files.
+The Docker platform is used to install and run the container containing all the necessary simulation and the code files.
 Different OS platforms have different installation instructions.
-Checkout the getting started [link](https://docs.docker.com/get-started/) to install and run your first Docker container.
+Checkout the getting started [guide](https://docs.docker.com/get-started/) to install and run your first Docker container relevant to your OS.

 # ROS1 Noetic